-Low-level concerns will be reported in the same way as a concern in relation to concerns and allegations that meet the harms test i.e. to the Principal or to the Chair of Federation Governing Board if the concern is about the Principal or Federation Headteacher.
+Low-level concerns will be reported in the same way as a concern in relation to concerns and allegations that meet the harms test i.e. to the Headteacher, or Principal, or, chair of governors if the concern is about the headteacher.